kaltura-vpaas/webcasting-integration/README.md

 <?xml version="1.0"?> <metadata><StartTime>1589137200</StartTime><EndTime>1589137440</EndTime><Timezone>Asia/Jerusalem</Timezone><Presenter><PresenterId>avital</PresenterId><PresenterName>Avital Tzubeli</PresenterName><PresenterTitle>Developer Advocate</PresenterTitle><PresenterBio>Awesome bio</PresenterBio><PresenterLink>https://www.linkedin.com/</PresenterLink><PresenterImage/></Presenter></metadata>
 ```

-These details will all be displayed in the webcasting studio app.
+These details will be associated with the liveStream and will also be displayed in the Webcasting Studio app.
-//TODO

 Like the first schema, the XML is populated with the relevant values and added to the livestream with the [`metadata.add`](https://developer.kaltura.com/console/service/metadata/action/add) API as seen above.